jeremybatesDC/jBplayground/README.md

 ### Adding Pages

-- if frontend static pages are required and we cannot work directly in the backend for templating, **this is how to create static frontend pages**.
-Add a new instance of HTMLWebpackPlugin to the webpack.config file
+- Add handlebars file in the views/pages folder
+- Add entry to the pages object in _pagesList.json, which is in the root of the project

 ```

-,new HtmlWebpackPlugin({filename: '_pageName.html', template: 'src/views/pages/_pageName.hbs'})
+	{
+		"viewFile": "src/views/pages/_examplePageName1.hbs",
+		"pageName": "examplePageName1.html"
+	}

 ```